skytap/well-architected-framework/operations/connectivity/ExpressRoute/skytap2azureexpressroute.md

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/operations/connectivity/ExpressRoute/media/image45.png" width="700">

 ###### *[Back to the Top](#toc)*
-## Create an Express Route Definition in Skytap<a name="createroutedefinition"></a>
+## Create an Express Route Definition in {{site.Brand}}<a name="createroutedefinition"></a>

-In Skytap – Establish Private Network Connection with Express Route and Configure a Virtual Network Gateway in Azure for ExpressRoute, then Connect the ExpressRoute Circuit to the Virtual Network Gateway.
-To do this, you will create an Express Route definition in Skytap using the following steps.
+In {{site.Brand}} – Establish Private Network Connection with Express Route and Configure a Virtual Network Gateway in Azure for ExpressRoute, then Connect the ExpressRoute Circuit to the Virtual Network Gateway.
+To do this, you will create an Express Route definition in {{site.Brand}} using the following steps.

 [Express Route Topo](https://raw.githubusercontent.com/skytap/well-architected-framework/master/operations/connectivity/ExpressRoute/media/ExpressRouteTopo.png)